Stuck at home and looking for fun things to do with kids? Check out these easy ideas of creative ways to keep kids entertained indoors.

 Long winter days or wet, rainy stretches can be tough on both young kids and parents.
 It only takes a few days of being stuck inside for the cabin fever to set in.
 Getting through cold and rainy weeks with restless kiddos can be a real struggle!

-Challenging as it may be, it does allow for you to use your creativity in coming up with new ways to entertain those little balls of energy!
-Here are some of the ways that my daughter and I have found to have fun this winter.
+Challenging as it may be, it does force you to use your creativity to come up with new ways to entertain those little balls of energy!
+Either that or you hide out in the bathroom for a while, right?
+Maybe that’s just me 😀 Really though, there are some cool ways that my kids and I have found to have fun this winter.

 Free and Creative Indoor Play Ideas

-- Play “library” or “bookstore” by setting up a checkout desk.
+Play “library” or “bookstore” by setting up a checkout desk.
 My daughter will gather her book selections and then bring them over to my laptop or her toy cash register to “checkout”.

-- Make paper collages with magazine clippings, scrap paper, or cut out construction paper.
+Make paper collages with magazine clippings, scrap paper, or cut up construction paper.
 This is a favorite for us, as it allows her to work on her cutting and gluing skills with my supervision.
 Crafts of any kind are always a hit, but this one happens to be especially easy (and cheap).